DVDAGames/dnd-homebrew/Adventures/Red Hand the Devourer/Red Hand the Devourer.md

 **Note**:  If the adventurers failed to stop Red Hand's Ritual, you may consider having this item be cursed with something like the weapon constantly makes the sound of a weeping person or that it glows brightly and whenever the wielder tries to hide.
 The sacred tomb of a powerful order of ancient holy knights was just desecrated.
 Use your imagination!*

 As the adventurers remove the weapon, they can see the shadow on the wall behind it reach out and grab the shadow of the weapon as it emits a low growl.
 The weapon slams back into the statues grip, which tightens, as the Shadow steps away from the wall.
 It roars at the adventurers and they can hear two of the statues behind them crumbling as two skeletons break free of the stone.
 One of them still has some of his stone carapace covering his head, chest, and legs and is wielding a stone longsword.
 He strides confidently towards the party.
 The other seems frail, completely unarmored and shambles towards the group with a stone shortsword.
-There is a lantern embedded in its ribcage that gives off an eery green glow.
+There is a lantern embedded in its ribcage that gives off an eerie green glow.

 **Note**:  We'll refer to the armored Skeleton as a *Skeleton Lieutenant* and the shambling Skeleton as a *Skeleton Minion*.